CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 ### GitHub

 You will use [GitHub](https://github.com/signup) to store your code and to collaborate with your peers.
+You have already made a GitHub account, but you need to check it is professional.
+You can change your username in your settings.
+You can add your professional email address in your settings too.
+(You can have more than one email address on your account.)

+- [ ] My GitHub account shows my professional name
-- [ ] I have made a GitHub account using my professional email address.
+- [ ] I have added my professional email address to my GitHub account.

 ### LinkedIn